muzny/csci3010-cuboulder/programming_exercises/pe6.md

 -- (do not go on until all group members have completed their first three steps) --
 -- (merge the branch into master) --
 4. Create a new branch just for yourself.
-5. Implement one new Animal in the files `Animal.h` and `Animal.cpp`
+5. Implement one new Animal in the files `Animal.h` and `Animal.cpp`.
+Make sure to instantiate it in your `main.cpp`.
 6. Create a PR with your teammates as reviewers.
 7. Once the PR has been approved by your team members, merge your branch into master.